 The College IQAC Composition is constituted according to the regulations of the UGC which coordinates the functioning of the college .
 The Committees of the College are constituted by the Principal for the execution of various activities in the College for every academic year.
 The committee comprises of The Principal and Senior faculty as Coordinators and faculty as members.

-The Principal is the chairperson of the council with senior faculty members, IQAC Coordinator, Heads of the Department,

-Controller of Examination, Librarian, and Physical Director.
+The Principal is the chairperson of the council with senior faculty members, IOAC Coordinator, Heads of the Department, Controller of Examination, Librarian, and Physical Director.
 The Council meetings are held throughout the academic year for the effective functioning of the college.
 The academic council is constituted by the Principal with University Nominee, External Experts in the field of Industry, Education, Law and Medicine, Controller of Examinations, Heads of the Department and faculty nominated by the Principal.
 The student council comprises the Principal, Senior faculty, student president, secretary, and class representatives.
 The student council meet frequently and take charge of arrangements for orientation programs for fresher students and national daysand Valedictory function.

-The committees that exist in the college are Admission Committee, Placement Committee, Discipline Committee, Web maintenance committee, Magazine committee, Internal Compliance, Knowledge resource Centre, Student grievance committee, Hostel, sport, Scholarship, and Anti-ragging committees.
+The committees that exist in the college are Admission Committee, Placement Committee, Discipline Committee, Web maintenance committee, Magazine committee, Internal Compliance, Knowledge resource Centre, Student grievance committee, Hostel, sport, Scholarship, and Antiragging committees.
 The Grievance Redressal Cell of the College receives the grievance, suggestions, and request of the students and take necessary action.
 The Hostel committee takes care of and resolves the grievance of the inmates.

-File Description Documents Paste link to Organogram on the institution webpage https://bwc.edu.in/director-of-collegiate- education/ Upload any additional information No File Uploaded Paste link for additional Information Nil above

-6.2.3 - Implementation of e-governance in A. All of the
+File Description Documents Paste link to Organogram on the institution webpage Nil Upload any additional information No File Uploaded Paste link for additional Information Nil 6.2.3 - Implementation of e-go areas of operation: Administr and Accounts Student Admiss Support Examination ation Finance ERP (Enterprise Resource Planning) Documen No File Uploaded Screen shots of user interfaces View File Details of implementation of e- governance in areas of operation View File Any additional information No File Uploaded

-areas of operation: Administration Finance

-and Accounts Student Admission and

-Support Examination

-File Description Documents

-ERP (Enterprise Resource Planning) Documen No File Uploaded

-Screen shots of user interfaces View File

-Details of implementation of e- governance in areas of operation View File

-Any additional information No File Uploaded